evkx/evkx.github.io/content/models/mg/mg4/MG4_Electric_XPOWER/_index.md

 ### Brakes

-The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The MG MG4 Electric XPOWER is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
 The front discs measure 345 mm, while the rear discs are 345 mm.

 ### Regenerative Braking